-This NIS Report has been prepared by Maurice O Connor, Environmental Consultant.
+This report has been prepared by Maurice O Connor, Environmental Consultant.
 Maurice holds BSc (Hons) degree in Wildlife Biology from Institute of Technology Tralee and an MSc in Ecological Assessment from National University of Ireland Cork (UCC).
-Maurice is an experienced ecological consultant with over 7 years' professional experience in Ireland, working independently and as an employee within consultancy.
-He has strong generalist ecological field skills in terrestrial and riparian environments and through his experience can demonstrate undertaking a range of ecological surveys including habitat, invasive and protected species survey, delivering initial site appraisals and identification of ecological constraints to inform Ecological Impact Assessments (EcIA) and AA.
+Maurice is an experienced ecological consultant with over 10 years' professional experience in Ireland, working independently and as an employee within consultancy.
+He has strong generalist ecological field skills in terrestrial and riparian environments and through his experience can demonstrate undertaking a range of ecological surveys including habitat, invasive and protected species survey, delivering initial site appraisals and identification of ecological constraints to inform a wide range of environmental reports including AA, EIAR, EcIA and numerous protected species reports.
 Maurice has undertaken ecological assessments and surveys on a variety of project types (e.g. road schemes, waste, water, energy and housing) involving survey, mitigation and enhancement.
-During his time as an environmental consultant, Maurice has completed numerous AA assessments for both plans and projects.
+During his time as an environmental consultant, Maurice has completed numerous assessments for both plans and projects.